The Roaring Lion Declared the Grave has no Claim on Me

 When this was made possible

 The time when this victory was made possible was very special.
 It was at the Feast of First Fruits 2000 years ago.
 The Lord went to the cross to redeem our sin through a cruel death, the sinless One taking our sins on Himself.
 He died the gruesome death and on the third day, at the Feast of First Fruits He rose from the grave.
-This is the resurrection He told Matha about in John 11:25.
-When He rose from the dead, He overcame death and removed its power over Him and those who will follow after Him.
-He became the first born from the dead.
+This is the resurrection He told Martha about in John 11:25.
+When He rose from the dead, He overcame death and removed its power over Him and those who will follow after Him in the resurrection.
+He earned the title and became the “first born from the dead”

 The death we will all suffer is called the first death.
-By the authority of God, Jesus said “whoever lives and believes in Me shall never die.”
-A hint from Luke 16:22 tells us that Lazarus, a believer who died was ushered into Abraham’s bosom upon death and continued to live.
+A hint from Luke 16:22 tells us that Lazarus, a believer who died was ushered into Abraham’s bosom upon death and experienced life with Abraham who died thousands of years earlier.

 Remember, we are body, soul and spirit.
 When the believer dies, his soul is separated from his body and will be ushered into the presence of the Lord.
 In memorial services around the world, the dead is referred to as “dearly departed” (one who has gone away) while his body lies in state.
 This belief is a tradition with biblical basis.
 Look at this statement from Paul the apostle where he gave a contrasting point about life and death.
 When he speaks as “we”, he refers to believers collectively: